Breadcrumb

 Eligibility: Art, Dance, Film, Music, and Theater Arts

-Students are introduced to art resources on campus and in the wider Humboldt community including public art, galleries, museums and local arts non-profits through field trips and hands-on learning opportunities.
-Students are offered guaranteed enrollment in studio art and art history classes.
+Students are introduced to resources on campus and in the wider Humboldt community including galleries, museums, and local arts non-profits through field trips and hands-on learning opportunities.

-Students will explore the problems of today from the perspective that radical change is possible.
-Students will build connections on campus and out in the community.
+Students will examine the problems of today from the perspective that radical change is possible.
+They will build connections on campus and out in the community, all while exploring utopian and dystopian themes and dreaming of a better world.

 Eligibility: Child Development and Education